appsody/appsody-operator/doc/user-guide.md

 In this scenario the operator will generate `Certificate` resource with common name of `myapp.test.svc` that can be used for service to service communication.

 Once this certificate request is resolved by cert-manager the resulting secret `myapp-svc-tls` will be mounted into each pod inside `/etc/x509/certs` folder.
+Mounted files will be always up to date with a secret.

 It will contain private key, certificate and CA certificate.
-It is up to runtime to read and enable use of this files.
+It is up to the application container to consume these artifacts, applying any needed transformation or modification.

 #### Simple scenario (Route certificate)

-By default the operator will use `self-signed` `ClusterIssuer`.
-This is configurable through `appsody-operator` ConfigMap using `defaultIssuer` and `useClusterIssuer` properties

 ```yaml
 apiVersion: appsody.dev/v1beta1